rbowsley/lamplighthelp/source/11-0-0_Groups.markdown

  - All youth {{work}} {{staff}}.
  - Organisations working with children.

-They are shared across database operators, so that if you set up a {{group}} another database operator will be able to use it too.
+They are shared across database operators, so that if you set up a {{group}} another database operator with access to your system will be able to use it too.

 ### Types of {{Group}}